zll17/Common_NLP_Datasets/README.md

 # Common_NLP_Datasets
 NLP Datasets Collection Catelog, for self-use.
-A nice-looking HTML version can be browsed at my [blog](https://zll17.github.io/files/nlp_corpora/mycorpora.html).
+I also created a nice-looking HTML version for convenience, which can found at my [blog](https://zll17.github.io/files/nlp_corpora/mycorpora.html).